povilaskarvelis/e2p-simulator/README.md

 ## Citation

-If you use this simulator in your research, please cite:
+If you use this simulator in your research, please cite it as:

-Zenodo - TBD
-JOSS - TBD
+Povilas Karvelis.
+(2025). povilaskarvelis/e2p-simulator: E2P Simulator v1.0.0 (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.15127945

 ## Running the E2P Simulator Locally